Flat Earth is a Microcosm of Big Tech Futurism

 — Level Earth Observer (YouTube)

-Level Earth Observer, a YouTuber who claims he is ‘not’ a flat earther while simultaneously building a 12k+ subscriber count by spewing a great deal of flat earth nonsense, made the above statement during a live stream with SciManDan.
-His “delusional pantomimes” referred to the way people employ scientific principles to debunk flat earth.
-Nestled within his outburst, however, is a very keen insight that he probably did not intend to make.
-It relates to abruptly ending the pain and suffering.
+Level Earth Observer, a YouTuber who claims he is ‘not’ a flat earther while simultaneously building a 12k+ subscriber count by spewing a great deal of flat earth nonsense, made the above statement during a live stream with SciManDan, a YouTuber and conspiracy theory debunker.
+Level Earth Observer’s “delusional pantomimes” referred to the way people employ scientific principles to debunk flat earth.
+Nestled within his outburst, however, was a very keen insight that he probably did not intend to make.

-That these videos exist, and their creators exhibit some earnest in making them, it leaves you wondering: what gives?
-Is our education system so pathetic that adults still debate a thing that scientists and mathematicians disproved millennia ago?
+That these videos exist and their creators exhibit some earnest in making them leaves you wondering: what gives?
+Is our education system so broken that adults still debate a thing that scientists and mathematicians disproved millennia ago?

 Well… yes, to some extent.

-The problem, though, is not so straightforward that we can just lay blame upon our mathematics and sciences departments.
-This is because I suspect that people do not really believe this kind of nonsense, at least not intellectually.
+The problem, though, is not so straightforward that we can lay blame solely upon our mathematics and sciences departments.

 Emotional versus intelligent belief